qiime2/docs/source/plugins/developing.rst

 * `q2-emperor`_: This is a simple plugin that is defined as a stand-alone package.
 It provides QIIME 2 access to functionality defined in `Emperor`_.

 * `q2-diversity`_: This is a more complex plugin, where the plugin is defined in the same package as the functionality that it's providing access to.

-* `q2-dummy-types`_: This is a simple plugin defining dummy QIIME 2 types to serve as examples for plugin developers creating their own semantic types.

 * `q2-types`_: This is a more complex plugin defining real-world QIIME 2 types for bioinformatics/microbiome analyses.